luqmanbarry/rosa-classic-terraform/README.md

 3. Now run the [pipeline script](.ci/pipeline-create.sh)

-    From the root directory, run this script.
+    From the root directory, run the script.
 We could translate this shell script into a proper CICD process such as Jenkins, GitHub Actions, Tekton..etc; with sensitive variables read from Vault, or some secret engine.

     For example, AWS credentials, OCM Token, Git Token, Vault Token could be set as environment variables via a plugin.